simonthorell/cpp-cmake-googletest/README.md

   - Verify installation: `git --version`
 - **Xcode Command Line Tools**:
   - Install using: `xcode-select --install`
-  - This includes Make as well as Clang *(which is recommended for macOS development)*.
+  - Verify installation: `code --version`
 - **GCC Compiler (Optional)**:
   - Install using Homebrew: `brew install gcc`
   - Verify installation: `gcc --version`
-  - Note: Clang is the default compiler on macOS.
-To use GCC, specify it in your CMake
+  *Note: Clang is the default compiler on macOS.
+To use GCC, specify it in your CMake*
-  configuration or use environment variables.
+  *configuration or use environment variables.*
 - **Visual Studio Code (Optional)**:
   - Download and install from [Visual Studio Code website](https://code.visualstudio.com/)